To view our terms and conditions click on the labels below:

 A new Schools' Framework Agreement is now available.
 This agreement will only need to be signed once and will remain open unless either the school of the music service terminates the agreement.
 The Agreement will be sent to your school for electronic signature.
 Thereafter school will purchase their services on an annual basis in advance, and use a buy-as-you-go process for additional services throughout the year.

-By applying for lessons and/or to attend Swindon Young Musician (SYM) with Swindon Music Service (SMS) you agree to the following terms and conditions as shown below.
+By applying for lessons with Swindon Music Service (SMS) you agree to the following terms and conditions as shown below.

 For the purpose of this agreement a ‘term’ refers to a three term academic year: autumn, spring and summer.